KoruptTinker/Sentilyze/readme.md

 4) For username search ```curl 127.0.0.1:5000/searchByUser?id={put in the twitter handle here} ``` For topic/hashtag search ```curl 127.0.0.1:5000/searchByHash?id={put in the hashtag excluding #}```
 5) Obtain json.
+6) Can be hosted to accept HTTP traffic by putting the IP = '0.0.0.0' and port = 80

 ## Contributing
 Pull requests are welcome.
 Kindly open an issue beforehand so we can discuss the same.